AstroCGHA/ERA5-Reanalysis/README.md

 can be used, accordingly based on your preference i.e. location, time, etc. Thus, you can definitely make improvements out of it.

+These notebooks include synoptic and mesoscale (e.g. convective and kinematic) parameters.

 ---------------
 As of June 30, 2023